Best Umbrella Stroller 2021

 In general, all of the lightweight options lack superior maneuverability compared to other stroller types, but a few were better than the competition.
 The Baby Jogger City Mini 2, BabyZen Yoyo+, Britax B-Lively, and UPPAbaby Minu all performed well in our tests for maneuverability.
 Still, they are much smoother on the flat roads than the grass and gravel.

-For quality, we consider a product's construction, materials, and durability during testing and how they may hold up over time.
+We consider a product's construction, materials, and durability during testing and how they may hold up over time for quality.

-The overall look and feel of the materials, design, and performance are an indicator of the quality level of the construction and components.
+The overall look and feel of the materials, design, and performance indicate the quality level of the construction and components.
 Other considerations include frame flexing, wobbly wheels, exposed fasteners, errant stitching, and loose connections.

 Ease of Setup